ryangray/zx81-utils/README.md

 ## Usage

-    hex2rem [-h|-b] input_file > output_file
-    hex2rem [-h|-b] -o output_file input_file
+    hex2rem [-?] [-h | -b] [-l nnnn] [infile [outfile]]

-* `-h` : Input are hex values in a text file.
+* `-h` : Input are hex values in a text file .
 These can be on multiple lines, and whitespace is ignored between hex digit pairs.
 This is the default.
 * `-b` : Input is a binary file.
+* `-l nnnn` : Specify line number of REM to be nnnn (default is 1, max is 9999)
+* `-?` : Print the help summary

-Note that `input_file` can be "." to use standard input.
+Note that `input_file` can be "-" to use standard input.

+The Zmakebas output will use `\{xxx}` codes in the REM to preserve the byte codes.
+Input and output files default to standard in/out.

 The output is written as one `REM` line with continuation breaks every 10 values (a backsash at the ends of the continuing lines).
 Each value is written with the zmakebas literal code escape notation using a hex value: